 Sick Leave

-Regular full-time employees shall receive eight (8) hours of sick leave per month.
+Regular full-time Employees shall receive eight (8) hours of sick leave per month.
 Sick leave shall accumulate without limit.
+Sick leave accrual will be pro-rated for the first and final month of employment based on hours worked that month.
+Benefited part-time Employees will accrue sick leave based on approved scheduled hours each month.

-An employee who retires from City employment may convert any unused sick leave to additional CalPERS service credit.
+An Employee who retires from City employment may convert any unused sick leave to additional CalPERS service credit.
 Eight (8) hours of sick leave equals one day (.004 of a year of service).
 It takes 250 days of sick leave to receive one (1) year of service credit (.004 x 250 = 1 year).

 Sick Leave may be granted for personal illness or injury, as well as absences for medical, dental, and/or vision care appointments.